natetsang/Summary-of-Projects/README.md

 <b>1.
 Building an image classifier from scratch </b> https://github.com/natetsang/image-classification-ML

 In this project, I develop an image classifier in Python from a dataset of roughly 1500 images in 20 categories.
 I identify over 15 key features and explore several ML models including logistic regression, KNN, SVM, and random forest.
 The performance of each model was assessed by testing on a separate zipfile of images.
-Test results indicate that models were roughly X% accurate, which is reasonable given only traditional ML models were used.
+Test results indicate that models were roughly 35-40% accurate, which is reasonable given only traditional ML models were used.

 <b>2.
 Dynamic programming for optimal battery use in PHEVs </b> https://github.com/natetsang/optimizing-PHEV-battery-use